 GIT repository.
 Click on New > Get module from sources.
 Choose the type of repository and set the repository URI.
 Specifying the module Id is only necessary if the module is a submodule of the one living at the specified URI.
 The optional Branch or tag input can be used on a GIT repository to checkout a specific branch or tag.
 Finally, you can set a specific path for the module sources.
 If not specified, your module sources are saved by default in your application server under

 Note that in the Modules section of the Administration, you can download the sources of deployed modules.
 The SCM (Source Control Management) information present in the module POM is used to download from the associated repository.
 See Source control.

 The sources path of a module is stored in its manifest when it is compiled.
 That way, the Studio always knows if sources are available for a deployed module, whether it has been compiled and deployed manually, created from the Studio or fetched from a source control repository.

 Also, the sources are watched so any modification is taken into account.
 It is used to keep source control status up to date, register new node type definitions and views, flush labels, etc.

-Every text based file is editable in the Studio from the main panel or the edit engine, displaying a code editor.
+Every text based file is editable in the Studio from the main panel, and in a code editor when clicking Edit in the context menu of a file.
 Specific engines exist though for creating and editing node type definitions, view and resource bundles.